StakeandRelax-Validator/docs/validators/relaying/hermes.md

 }
 ```

-You can manually retrieve the values once the wallet had been created (and token received for public key to be visible in explorers), or if you have your CLI configured for the relative chain, you can use (for eaxmple with juno):
+You can manually populate the values once the wallet had been created from Keplr for example (and token received for public key to be visible in explorers), or if you have your own CLI configured for the relative chain, you can use (for example with juno):

 ```bash
 junod keys add <key_name> --output json